kwhat/jnativehook/readme.txt

 *** About ***
 JNativeHook is a library to provide global keyboard and mouse hooking for Java.
-The primary purpose is to allow Java applications access to keyboard and mouse events that would normally be outside the scope of a Java application.
+The primary purpose is to provide a portalbe and reliable method for delivering keyboard and mouse events to a Java application that would otherwise be inaccessible.
+This is beneficial for applcatiions that run in the background but may require user interaction though hotkeys or mouse events.

 *** Breif Overview ***
 Keyboard Events: